ryankeleti/ega/README.md

 - check for any `\unsure` commands in the source
 - check that all `\hyperref` references are found
 - when this is finished (?!) we should [assign a DOI?](https://guides.github.com/activities/citable-code/)
-- web version? work in progress
+- web version? (work in progress!)
-- make style guidelines?
+- more detailed style guidelines? (e.g. language, sentence construction, etc.)
 - link (M), (G), (T) references